sphireinc/Foundry/README.md

 such as `https://github.com/someOwner/someRepo`, as well as shorthand (Github only) such as `someOwner/somePlugin`

+If `git clone` is unavailable, Foundry can fall back to downloading a GitHub ZIP archive.
+That fallback validates archive paths and rejects traversal or symlink entries before extraction.

 After installation, enable the plugin in `content/config/site.yaml`.
 Foundry does not by default enable install plugins.